argoproj-labs/hera/docs/getting-started/walk-through/conditionals.md

 # Conditionals

-Argo uses [`govaluate`](https://github.com/Knetic/govaluate) in its `when` expressions - Hera is compatible with these `when` expression if you write them in literal strings, however, without prior Argo knowledge, you may not know th chain of keys to access steps and their parameters.
+Argo uses [`govaluate`](https://github.com/Knetic/govaluate) in its `when` expressions - Hera is compatible with these `when` expression if you write them in literal strings, however, without prior Argo knowledge, you may not know the chain of keys to access steps and their parameters.

 You can instead use Parameters and the special `result` parameter in an f-string to make your code more readable:

 ```py
 run_script(